NLDoron/LibPhoneNumber-C--EC/README.md

 # libphonenumber-csharp-er

-Version of libphonenumber-csharp with external resource files.
+Version of libphonenumber-csharp with external resource files, based on v8.9.15.

 The original libphonenumber-csharp project is avaibable [here](https://github.com/twcclegg/libphonenumber-csharp).